thoqbk/traprange/_Docs/invoice/README.md

 ## TrapRange Invoice
-We're applying `TrapRange` solution to parse PDF invoices with high accuracy.
+We're applying `TrapRange` solution to parse PDF bills and invoices with high accuracy.

 Here're some examples: